syedarshad-sacumen/Inshorts_API_connector/README.md

 # Inshorts_API_connector
-# main branch of Inshorts Connector
+# main branch of Inshorts Connector using API's of request module.